redhat-openstack/website/source/uncategorized/using-swift-for-glance-with-rdo-havana.html.md

        # openstack-config --set /etc/glance/glance-api.conf DEFAULT default_store = swift
 ` # openstack-config --set /etc/glance/glance-api.conf DEFAULT swift_store_auth_address = `[`http://$KEYSTONE_HOST:5000/v2.0/`](http://$KEYSTONE_HOST:5000/v2.0/)
        # openstack-config --set /etc/glance/glance-api.conf DEFAULT swift_store_user = services:glance
-       # openstack-config --set /etc/glance/glance-api.conf DEFAULT swift_store_key = $SERVICE_PASSWORD (you can find this in the packstack answers file)
+       # openstack-config --set /etc/glance/glance-api.conf DEFAULT swift_store_key = $SERVICE_PASSWORD
        # openstack-config --set /etc/glance/glance-api.conf DEFAULT swift_store_create_container_on_put = True

+**NOTE**: you should replace $KEYSTONE_HOST with the IP address of the node running Keystone and $SERVICE_PASSWORD with the password assigned to the "glance" user.
+If you installed using packstack, that is in your answer file, search for `CONFIG_GLANCE_KS_PW`

-You will also need to add the "ResellerAdmin" role to the "glance" user or it won't be able to create containers.
+You will also need to assign the "ResellerAdmin" role to the "glance" user or it won't be able to create containers.

        # keystone user-role-add --tenant_id=$UUID_SERVICES_TENANT --user=$UUID_GLANCE_USER --role=$UUID_ResellerAdmin_ROLE